The 4 Styles of Boxing - Which One Are You?

 Choosing Your Boxing Style

 Still wondering what boxing style you might be?
 The truth is it can take months of practice to really know your style.
 To get started, practice punching on a heavy bag or speed bag, shadowbox in the mirror and study some of the boxers listed above (How To Use a Boxing Bag).
-If a certain style peaks your interest – start practicing (Why You Should Start Shadowboxing).
+If a certain style piques your interest – start practicing (Why You Should Start Shadowboxing).

 The strategy above will grow your strength, increase your muscle memory, and increase your boxing knowledge.
 You can even incorporate technology into your routine with FightCamp’s Punch Trackers.
 These small and lightweight trackers can be slipped into your quick wraps and will give you real insight into your punch count and you can track your progress.